 Angry exchanges are bound to happen between intimate partners.
-Ranging from mild to explosive, they often likely to create cumulative damage over time.
+Ranging from mild to explosive, they often are likely to create cumulative damage over time.

 Anger is a “puffer-fish” phenomenon.
 It serves to make people feel more powerful when they can’t express their more vulnerable, underlying emotions.
 Most often they are preceded by feelings of frustration, hurt, unmet needs, or perceived injustice.